 To repurpose content for this point of the purchase funnel, restructure information so it alleviates buyer hesitation and helps audiences overcome purchasing obstacles.
 Also, use copy that tells users exactly what they need to do to take the next step.

-How to Repurpose Overstock’s Women’s Shoes Buying Guide: Snippets from the shoe buying guide that highlight the benefits of the style of shoe could be added to individual sales pages or used on retargeting ads that lead users back to the purchase page.
+- How to Repurpose Overstock’s Sheets Buying Guide: Snippets from the buying guide that highlight the benefits of each specific sheet material could be added to individual sales pages or used on retargeting ads that lead users back to the purchase landing page.

-How to Repurpose Melyssa Griffin’s Pinfinite Growth Sales Page: The sales page for Pinfinite Growth is an example of content for the conversion and purchase phase of the marketing funnel, but it could also be repurposed to serve other needs.
-Sections of the content, such as bio information about Melyssa and purchasing FAQs, could be used on other product sales pages.
+- How to Repurpose Melyssa Griffin’s Pinfinite Growth Sales Page: The sales page for Pinfinite Growth is an example of content for the conversion and purchase phase of the marketing funnel, but it could also be repurposed to serve other needs.
+Sections of the content, such as bio information about Melyssa and purchasing FAQs, could be used on other product sales pages to alleviate buyer hesitation.
 The content itself could also be reformatted to create another variation of the sales page.

 Start Building Your Purchase Funnel